History of Quantity Surveyors

 What does a quantity surveyor do?

-When I decided to study Construction Economics, there were not too many students enrolling in the course.
-Unlike Architecture, which attracts thousands of students, only a few people were signing up.
+When I decided to study Construction Economics, few students enrolled in the course.
+Unlike Architecture, which attracts thousands of students, only a few people signed up.
 For me, that was good because it meant less competition.

 I think the reason for lack-lustre enrolments was because students didn’t understand where the qualification could take them.
 They didn’t know what quantity surveying involved.